The Iris Network

 Who we are:

-- Adhere to The Iris Network’s safety policies and procedures;
+- Adhere to all The Iris Network policies and procedures;

 - Other duties as assigned.

-- Generous paid time off (28 days of vacation and 13 holidays!);
+- Generous paid time off (27 days paid time off and 13 holidays!)

-- Agency provided short term disability, long term disability, life insurance and accidental death and dismemberment insurance;
+- Agency paid short term disability, long term disability, life insurance and accidental death and dismemberment;

 - Employee assistance program.